tc39/proposal-observable/README.md

 1. If Type(*observer*) is not Object, throw a **TypeError** exception.
 1. Let *aborted* be **false**.
 1. Let *cancelFunction* be **undefined**.
-1. Schedule a microtask to perform the following steps:
+1. Schedule a subscription job to perform the following steps:
     1. If *aborted* is **true**, return **undefined**.
     1. Let *subscribeResult* be Invoke(*O*, **@@observer**, «‍*observer*»).
     1. ReturnIfAbrupt(*subscribeResult*).